 How to Cite a Poem in APA

-The citation must offer an instant identification of the source as well as the context within a greater work.
-Proper citation of a poem makes information more understandable, ensures academic honesty, and allows readers to access the original content.
+While it may be more common to cite poetry in MLA or Chicago Manual of Style format, there are certainly times when an APA paper might be strengthened by citing a poem.
+In such cases, the citation must offer an instant identification of the poem as well as the context within a greater work.
+Proper citation of a poem makes information more understandable, ensures academic honesty, and allows readers to easily access the original content.

-This article gives step-by-step guidance on how to reference a poem in a proper APA format, including when it is first published in a book, an anthology, or found online.
+This article gives step-by-step guidance on how to reference a poem in proper APA format, whether that poem was first published in a book, an anthology, or found online.
 Structure formats and examples are given to show how to follow the rules properly.

 Understanding APA Style for Poems

-The APA style is prevalent in the social sciences.
+APA style is prevalent in the social sciences.
 For poems, APA prioritizes the source at which the poem can be found.
-This can be a single-author anthology of poetry, a compiled collection, or a web archive.
-The in-text citation, as well as the full reference entry, should follow APA guidelines.
+This could be a single-author anthology of poetry, a compiled collection, or a web archive.
+The in-text citation, as well as the full reference entry, should follow APA guidelines, citing the year of the larger source’s publication (not necessarily the poem’s original publication date–see below for details).

 If a poem is included in an edited book or anthology upon publication, the citation will include information regarding the poet, the anthology editor, the book title, page numbers, publisher, and publication year.